 “When cordons are imposed, human rights have to be respected,” said Gregory Hartl, a spokesman for the World Health Organization, which last week declared the outbreak an international public health emergency.”

-Click here to read ghe full NYTs article “Using a Tactic Unseen in a Century, Countries Cordon Off Ebola-Racked Areas” by Donald G. McNeil.
+Click here to read the full New York Times article “Using a Tactic Unseen in a Century, Countries Cordon Off Ebola-Racked Areas” by Donald G. McNeil.

 Doctor, Did You Wash Your Hands? ™ provides information to consumers on understanding, managing and navigating health care options.